TDarkShadow/iheartnewvegas/setup.md

 - Right click on the empty space on the left pane, below **Overwrite**, and click **Create Separator**.
 - Name your separator and click **OK**.

-I suggest creating a separator for each mod category we will be installing.
+> ℹ️ It's strongly encouraged to create separators in order to distinguish mods from separate categories.
 Separators can be collapsed to keep your mod list clean and tidy.

 ### The Overwrite folder